rails/rails/guides/source/asset_pipeline.md

-Rails creates both `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` regardless of whether the --skip-sprockets option is used when creating a new rails application.
+Rails creates both `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` regardless of whether the --skip-sprockets option is used when creating a new Rails application.
 This is so you can easily add asset pipelining later if you like.

 The directives that work in JavaScript files also work in stylesheets